sigasi/sigasi_insights/content/manual/vscode/_index.md

 You can also start from a known source, like a Quartus project, that can be converted using a script into a Sigasi Studio project.
 Scripts and documentation are available from https://github.com/sigasi/SigasiProjectCreator.

+## Syntax and Semantic Highlighting

+The Sigasi extension supports semantic highlighting.
+* Syntax highlighting: colors code according to the lexical class (such as *keyword* or *string*)
+* Semantic highlighting: colors code according to its meaning (different colors for *constants* and *signals*)

+In order to use Sigasi's semantic highlighting support, there must be a `.project` file in your root directory.
+Without it, Sigasi extension does not start and only provides a basic syntax highlighting.
+In the below image, `.project` file is missing.
+Notice how only syntax highlighting is provided.

+{{< figure src="/img/vscode/VSCodeOnlySyntaxHighlighting.png" link="/img/vscode/VSCodeOnlySyntaxHighlighting.png" alt="VS Code: Only Syntax Highlighting"  width="900" >}}

+When a project is set up properly (a `.project` file is present in your root directory), then the Sigasi extension starts and semantic highlighting becomes effective, as shown in the below image.

+{{< figure src="/img/vscode/VSCodeSemanticHighlighting.png" link="/img/vscode/VSCodeSemanticHighlighting.png" alt="VS Code: Semantic Highlighting"  width="900" >}}

 ## Tutorial and Demo Projects

 A tutorial project and demo project are available through the extension.